MinikubeAddon/watchpod/README.md

 minikube service watchpod
 ```

 This is all that is needed to deploy Watchpod.
-Upon doing so, a separate tab in your browser will open and provide a viewer for your exposes services that will update upon code modification.
+A separate tab in your browser will open and provide a GUI for your exposed services, which will auto-update on file changes.

 ## Demo
 ![Alt Text](https://github.com/MinikubeAddon/watchpod/blob/master/watchpod.gif)